New in version Operator: v5.0.0

 Implementing STS for MinIO Operator allows you to utilize infrastructure as code principles and configuration by using the tenant custom resource definition (CRD) and a MinIO PolicyBinding CRD.

-MinIO Operator launches with STS disabled by default.
-To use STS with the Operator, you must first explicitly enable it.
+Previous versions of the Operator start with STS disabled by default.
+To use STS with v5.0.10 or older versions of the Operator, you must first explicitly enable it.

 The procedure on this page includes instructions to enable the STS API in the MinIO Operator.